jeffsanicola/vault-policy-guide/README.md

 }
 ```

+[Templated Policies](#templated-policies) can be used along with this example to make management of your KVv2 policies simple while also providing very granular access.

 ### GUI Friendly Policies

 Building policies to support the GUI takes some additional effort.
 Most of the examples used in this guide are GUI friendly.
 However, here are a few tips to help ensure the experience is adequate for your users: